linyzeng/linux-monitor-go/README.md

 as a nagios-plugin framework without to have re-investing the wheel :)

 ### Single configuration
-An other thing was configure the flags in a single file, my choice is yaml.
+An other thing was the check's flags, sometime there are a lot of them, so now instead of having these given on the command-line, they are now defined in the configuration file, Example `warning` instead of `-w value`, just set 'warning: value' in configuration file.

+My choice for the file format is yaml.
 The reason is very simple, is easy to read and to create.
-Given the flag `-setup`, the check will show you what are the available configurations such as threshlold name that are available.
-Some flags can be query with `help`, example `-mode help` to show valid modes and per
+Given the flag `-setup`, the check will show you what are the available configurations such as threshlold name.
+Some flags can be query with the keyword `help`, example `-mode help` to show valid modes and required configuration keys name.

-For each check create a section `check-name:` and under the configs, such as threshold. example
+For each check create a section `check-name:` and under it add the configuration value, such warning- and critical-thresholds. example

 ```